AhzamAkhtar/BizBump/README.md

 Youtube Demo - https://youtu.be/ay_AlBfSiOU

-# How to clone this on your machine
+# How to run this project on your local machine

 1- Fork this repository

-2- Clone your forked repo in your local machine
+2- Clone your forked repo on your local machine

 3 - Open the project in Android Studio and run the project